SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Methodology

 \subsection{Intuition and Hypotheses}

 Prior works have shown that overparameterization of neural networks improves optimization and generalizability~\citep{Soltanolkotabi2019, neyshabur2018the, pmlr-v97-allen-zhu19a}, but leads to an increase in compute cost~\citep{brown2020gpt3}.
 Recent work on the Lottery Ticket Hypothesis~\cite{frankle2018lottery} demonstrates that overparameterized dense networks contain sparse subnetworks which can be trained to the same accuracy as their dense counterparts, as long as one initializes the training with a good sparsity mask (``lottery ticket'').
-However, the process of searching for high quality sparse subnetworks is computationally expensive~\citep{frankle2018lottery, ma2022effective}.
+However, the process of searching for highly quality sparse subnetworks is computationally expensive~\citep{frankle2018lottery, ma2022effective}.
 Existing sparse training methods~\citep{evci2020rigl, mocanu2018, jayakumar2020top} aim to discover the winning lottery ticket (i.e., optimal sparsity mask) in a single training run, but often fall short of the dense model's accuracy.

-In our framework, we mitigate the loss in representational power due to difficulties in sparse optimization, by transitioning to fully dense weight matrices during the fine-tuning phase.
+In our framework, we mitigate the loss in representational power due to difficulties in sparse optimization~\citep{Evci2019TheDO}, by transitioning to fully dense weight matrices during the fine-tuning phase.
 Even though we perform dense fine-tuning, the computational costs associated with fine-tuning are significantly lower than the cost of pre-training LLMs.
 Therefore, our method targets the phase which dominates the training FLOPs (i.e., pre-training).
-Based on recent theoretical findings and empirical studies on overparameterization and sparse neural networks, we lay out a set of hypotheses that we aim to study in our work through extensive experimental evaluation:
+Based on recent theoretical findings and empirical studies on overparameterization and sparse neural networks, we lay out a set of hypotheses which we aim to study in our work through extensive experimental evaluation:

 \paragraph*{\normalfont\textit{Hypothesis 1\labeltext{1}{hyp:one}: High degrees of weight sparsity can be used during the pre-training phase of LLMs while preserving the downstream accuracy with dense fine-tuning.}} \mbox{}